Phase estimation of time-bin qudits by time-resolved single-photon counting: Quantum state tomography

 In any realistic QST scheme, the reconstructed state $\rho_{out}$ differs from the input state $\rho_{in}$.
 It happens because the measurement results are always burdened with errors and noise.
 Therefore, we need to evaluate how well one can recover an unknown density matrix in spite of the detector jitter.
 In order to quantify the accuracy of our QST scheme, we introduce two figures of merit: \textit{the minimum fidelity} and \textit{the maximum trace distance}.

 If one wants to compare the output state $\rho_{out}$ with the input state $\rho_{in}$, one can calculate the quantum fidelity from the formula \cite{Uhlmann1986,Jozsa1994}:

-This figure is commonly used to describe how close the estimated state is to the actual one, e.g. \cite{Jack2009,Nowierski2016,Oren2017}.
-Such a quantity can also be applied to test the efficiency of the quantum tomography framework in the case of simulated measurement results \cite{Yuan2016}.
+This figure is commonly used to describe how close the estimated state is to the actual one, e.g. Ref.~\cite{Jack2009,Nowierski2016,Oren2017}.
+Such a quantity can also be applied to test the efficiency of the quantum tomography framework in the case of simulated measurement results, e.g. Ref.~\cite{Yuan2016,Czerwinski2021}.

-To evaluate the performance of our POVM over the whole state set, we introduce the notion of \textit{the minimum fidelity} which is the result of minimization of the quantum fidelity:
+For a given measurement scheme, the value of quantum fidelity depends on the state $\rho_{in}$ introduced into the algorithm.
+However, we would like to have a single figure to evaluate the accuracy of our QST framework.
+Thus, we need to consider a discrete subset of input states, denoted by $\mathcal{S}$, which is a representative sample of the state set.
+For each input state $\rho_{in}$, we first generate the expected and measured photon counts \eqref{eq:expected}-\ref{eq:measured}.
+Then, we apply the quantum state estimation methods (MLE and LS) to recover the state.
+Finally, we compare the reconstructed state $\rho_{out}$ with the input $\rho_{in}$ in terms of the quantum fidelity \eqref{statesfidelity}.
+Since the work is based on numerical simulations, for each input state we obtain the fidelity, which describes how accurately it can be recovered by the framework.
+Ultimately, we define \textit{the minimum fidelity} as the lowest value for the considered set: